 Orphan Black: Season 2: With my lack of cable and my Internet troubles, I’ve yet to catch any of Season 2 of this excellent BBC series.
-In the meantime I’ve been watching it again, this time bringing my wife along for the ride and getting her just as addicted as I am.
+In the meantime I’ve been watching Season 1 again, this time bringing my wife along for the ride and getting her just as addicted as I am.

 Hell on Wheels: Season 3: I want to like this show, but I’ve never been able to get past the first half of the first season.
 There’s good potential in the story of creating the American railroad across the vastness of the country, but from what I’ve seen they squander it completely.